belinhacbr/blog/_posts/2015-12-20-bugs-that-are-bugging-me.md

   <p>I kept on bug correction while we are trying to pick a date between all these holidays buzz to discuss about the designs.
 Yeah, it sums up very well what was about my second week of outreachy.</p>

-  <p>Although there's something bugging me.
+  <p>However there's something bugging me.
 No matter how hard I try to solve as much bugs as I can, I can't get rid of the feeling that I'm slow moving and the difference that I'm making it's in fact a very tiny part of all that Polari needs.
 I know that all those bugs to solve aren't there waiting to be solved by me (it isn't even the point of this internship).
 After thinking <s>and struggling</s> for a while I came to this:
 <ul>
 	<li>I want to contribute more</li>
 	<li>I need to get better at contributing</li>